alwaysdata/documentation/languages/java/configuration/index.en.md

 | 11 |
 | 8  |

-The default version can be changed from the alwaysdata administration, under **Environment >J Java**.
+The default version can be changed from the alwaysdata administration, under **Environment > Java**.
 This is the version that is especially used when you start `java`.

 Versions are not necessarily [already installed]({{< ref "languages#versions" >}}).